 Privacy Policy

 We are committed to protecting the privacy of your personal data.
-We will respect any personal data you share with us and keep it safe.
-We aim to be clear when we collect your personal data and not to do anything you wouldn’t reasonably expect.
+We will respect any personal data we collect and keep it safe.
+We aim to be clear when we collect your personal data and not to do anything you ‘wouldn’t reasonably expect’.

-Please read this Privacy Policy carefully to understand our practices regarding your personal data and how we will collect, use and store your personal data.
+Please read this Privacy Policy carefully to understand our practices regarding your personal data and how we will collect, use and store your personal data, including when you use our Website (https://www.localhospicelottery.org/) and/or our other services.
 We may update this policy from time to time so please check it regularly.
 If there are significant updates, we will notify you.

 1. Who we are